Arab film festivals: United Arab Emirates

 The now defunct Abu Dhabi Film Festival was created in 2007 and presented works by Arab filmmakers in competition alongside those by major talents of world cinema.
 It was presented each October, the festival curated "exceptional programs to engage and educate the local community, inspire filmmakers and nurture the growth of the regional film industry."
 It was unfortunately brought to a close after eight editions in 2015.

-The Dubai International Film Festival, was held each December since 2004, showcases new and exciting cinema from the Middle East, Asia, Africa and beyond.
-It is the oldest film festival in the Persian Gulf region and aims to promote better cultural understanding through achievements in film.
+The Dubai International Film Festival, was held each December since 2004, showcases new and exciting cinema from the Arab world, and other countries in Asia, Africa and beyond.
+It aimed to promote better cultural understanding through achievements in film.
 The DIFF has also pioneered several industry initiatives within its Dubai Film Market, which runs concurrently with the festival and is designed to help support and develop the Arab cinema industry.

 The 2018 festival was officially cancelled and the management announced that it would return in 2019 with a "new approach".

 The Gulf Film Festival took place annually in Dubai.
 Held in April, the festival presented the best in cinema from the Persian Gulf region.
 Festival organizers recently announced the formation of the Gulf Film Market, an initiative aimed at developing local and regional film culture through mentoring and social networks.
 The market will also help create more opportunities for Gulf filmmakers in training, development, production and distribution.
 The festival was 'postponed' in 2014 and it never returned.

 Tropfest Arabia, a short film festival, debuted in 2011 in Abu Dhabi.
 The festival aims to support emerging talent that might otherwise be excluded from the region's film festivals.
 Tropfest Arabia is a part of Tropfest, the largest short film festival in the world and what many consider the first truly global festival.